 Ramen with egg, butter, and sesame oil is probably my all time favorite way to prepare this fast food.
 It is filling, and very tasty, and when life is battering me, it provides just enough glutamate to head off neurological disaster (I get low on GABA very easily).

-Who knew Ramen could actually be useful for something besides starving college students?
+Who knew Ramen could actually be useful for something besides feeding starving college students and Mormon missionaries?

 The information on this site is presented for informational purposes only, and consists of the opinions and experiences of the site authors.
 It is not to be construed as medical advice or to be used to diagnose or treat any illness.
 Seek the assistance of a medical professional in implementing any nutritional changes with the goal of treating any medical condition.
 The historical and nutritional information presented here can be verified by a simple web search.